Vegan Japanese

 Tofu and mushroom topping:

-• 2 cloves of garlic
+• 2 cloves fresh garlic

-• 1 knob of ginger
+• 1 knob fresh ginger

-• 2 tablespoon oil for frying
+• 2 Tablespoons neutral oil, for frying for frying

 • 1 teaspoon sesame oil

-• 1 block (280g) tofu
+• 1 block (280g) extra-firm tofu

-• handful of shimeji mushrooms about 80g
+• handful (~80g) shimeji mushrooms

-• ¼ cup corn starch (cornflour or potato starch)
+• ¼ cup cornstarch (or potato starch)

 Quick teriyaki sauce:

-• 3 tablespoon soy sauce
+• 3 Tablespoons soy sauce

-• 3 tablespoon mirin
+• 3 Tablespoons mirin

-• 1 teaspoon caster sugar
+• 1 teaspoon sugar

 Garnish:

-• 1-2 Spring onions
+• 1-2 spring onions

 • Sprinkle of sesame seeds